bubunyo/buildgraph/README.md

 ### How the baseline is persisted

 The baseline artifact is uploaded at the end of each successful run and downloaded at the start of the next.
 Each branch gets its own artifact (`buildgraph-baseline`) so feature branches don't interfere with each other.
-The first run is always safe — if no artifact exists yet, BuildGraph treats all functions as new and builds all services.

-### First run behaviour

-On the very first run there is no baseline yet.
-BuildGraph treats all functions as new and returns all services in `services_to_build`.
-This is the safe default — nothing is skipped on a cold start.
+On the very first run no artifact exists yet — BuildGraph treats all functions as new and returns all services in `services_to_build`, so a cold start is always safe.

 ## How it works